Artem-Shapovalov/sea/README.md

 # Not implemented at this iteration

-- Build system, tracking changes and conditional build.
+- Build system:

-- Build system, for now it works with gcc only.
+    - For now it works with gcc only.

-- Build system, make debug and release binaries build.

-- Interface, the project variables are not visible for now, but can be used.

-- Hosts, implement Windows version.
-May be mac too.
+    - for now no debug versions.

+- Hosts:

+    - for now it's linux-only.

-# Project notes
+# Project rules

-The sources looks old-fashioned and outdated and there are some reasons for it:

-- It's a proof that you don't need to be scammed of the cutting edge last standards of the language you use.
-The older ones are enough to make useful software without any loss in readability and maintainability.

-- No special code editor was used, just vanilla Vim in a 80 columns screen, maximum tabs opened was 2.
-Indeed, featured code editor is no needed to make a good enough project.
-It even better because you forced to write simple and modular code.

-- C++ stdlib is useful, but ugly, I don't want to see it inside the project, that's why it fenced off.

-- Sea builds itself.
+1. Sea builds itself.
+Rationale: that's the best proof of concept.

+2. No "modern" cpp.
+Rationale: use STL as library, not a language extension surrogate.

+3. Avoid use auto as much as you can.
+Rationale: best option to use auto is inside templates, in other places is leads to loosing control of the source.

+4. Recommended code editor is plain vim.
+Rationale: by default it has no autocomplete, it formats the code with a linux kernel standards, together it forces you to write cleaner code because it's hard to develop something overcomplicated without special tools for it.

+5. Don't use singletons.
+Just write some functions and use static data.
+Rationale: special olympics competition of making yet another singleton implementation is over.

+6. Maximum code width is 80 characters.
+Rationale: make your code clearer, decreases nesting level and makes you thinking about the names without that messy namespaces.